thorium-cfx/mono_v2_get_started/Setup.md

 		}
 	}
 	```
-5. Now you should have a solution with 2 projects, targeting .NET Framework 4.6.2, and have all references correctly set up.
+5. Now you should have a solution with 2 projects, targeting .NET Framework 4.5.2 (or higher), and have all references correctly set up.
 6. Edit your **fxmanifest.lua** file and add the following to it:
 	`mono_rt2 'Prerelease expiring 2023-06-30.
 See https://aka.cfx.re/mono-rt2-preview for info.'`
 	\* *rt2 stands for runtime 2, as to not confuse it with a potential v2 of mono itself.*